Chapter 37

 Let us notice the following verse,

 63 … This is the key verse.
-It is the Holy Spirit who gives life not the flesh.
-In other words, as Jesus said, the words that He was speaking are spirit and life not earthy or physical.
-Thus, they must be spiritually understood or discerned.
+It is the Holy Spirit who gives life-not the flesh.
+Thus, as Jesus said, the words He was speaking are spirit and life-not earthy or physical.
+Hence, they must be spiritually understood or discerned.

-With the above background in mind, we come to the question of, "How do we spiritually partake of the body and blood of Jesus?"
-The answer to this question is twofold: (1) we are to read His Word and (2) we are to partake of His supper.
+With the above background in mind, we come to the question of, “How do we spiritually partake of the body and blood of Jesus?”
+The answer to this question is twofold.
+First of all,

 We Are To Read His Word